BigCommerce vs Shopify: Everything You Need to Know

 Templates & Themes

-Shopify includes 24 free site themes and offers 149 premium site themes ranging from $100 to $180.
-Customize the themes and best represent your brand by manipulating these templates with HTML and CSS access or through a Shopify expert.
+Shopify includes a smaller number of free site themes as well as over 150 premium site themes ranging in price.
+Customize the themes and best represent your brand by manipulating these templates with HTML and CSS with a Shopify expert.

 All themes are optimized for mobile devices and support content marketing creations through blogging.
 Though Shopify offers more site themes in total than BigCommerce, the number of available site themes is not an integral component of choosing an eCommerce platform.